Hanshan Deqing: Early life

 Hanshan was born in Quanjiao, thirty miles west of modern Nanjing (in modern Anhui).
 His mother was a great devotee of Guanyin and encouraged his studies.
-He became a monk at 11 and was fully ordained as a bhiksu at 18 at Bao’en temple.
+He became a monk at 11 and was fully ordained as a bhiksu at 18 at the Great Bao’en Temple.
 While there he studied literature as well as religious subjects and began writing poetry when he was 17.
 Two years later he was ordained as a Chan monk under the Buddhist name of Cheng Yin.
 He studied under Yungu Fahui (at Mt.
 Xixia) and Fangguang.

 He also studied Huayan Buddhism under Wuji Mingxin (1512–1574), a great Huayan master of the time and a student of Lu'an Putai (fl.
 1511) of Da Xinglong monastery in Beijing.
-After hearing Wuji's lectures on the Avatamsaka sutra, Hanshan became very interested in Huayan and the thought of patriarch Qingliang Chengguan.
+After hearing Wuji's lectures on the Avatamsaka sutra, Hanshan became very interested in Huayan and the thought of Patriarch Qingliang Chengguan.
 In 1565 Hanshan also took part in a meditation retreat led by Yungu Fahui.
 Hanshan practiced nianfo (buddha name recitation) for around three months, after which he had a great insight.
 After this, he started the Chan-practice of focusing on the question "Who is repeating the Buddha's name?"

 Bao’en monastery burned down in 1566 after being struck by lightning.
 Hanshan busied himself for some years in keeping the community together, teaching, and raising money for the monastery's debts.